boan-chen/30DorB-ASKAP/README.md

 # Spectral Index Analysis

 This repository contains the code and results of the spectral index analysis of the LMC region at 888 MHz, 1367 MHz, and 1419 MHz frequencies.
-The analysis focuses on two distinct regions, referred to as region 1 and region 2, within the LMC.

 ## Data Preparation